 Task 2:

-Setting the shower wall tiles on both sides of the niche before setting the niche side wall tiles is very important because it ensures that the sides of your niche will look perfectly plumb and straight.
+First setting the shower wall tiles on both sides of the niche, and making sure they create a perfectly plumb and vertical line on each side of the niche opening is very important.
+This ensures that the sides of your niche will look perfectly plumb and straight when the niche side wall tiles are set in place.

 Task 3: